Dave-Sterry/Imposter/README.md

 ### 🧰  Setup Options

 1. Open the project in your code editor of choice
-2. In the Terminal navigate to the project folder in this case Imposter
+2. In the Terminal navigate to the project folder in this case Imposter (make sure you get in the right folder there are 2 imposters! /Imposter/imposter is the right one)
 3. Run ```npm install``` to install required dependencies
 4. Run ```npm start``` This will run the app in the development mode.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.